w-henderson/EMC-Solar-Sailors/README.md

 - `--accountForPlanets` (switch/bool): whether to account for gravitational fields other than the sun's, False if not specified.
 This greatly increases the simulation time but may increase accuracy by about 0.015%.
 - `--lossless` (switch/bool): whether to use lossless compression, False if not specified.
 Lossless compression (png rather than jpeg) takes twice as long to render but may improve image quality.
 - `--exportAsJSON` (switch/bool): whether to export the simulation as JSON instead of a video, False if not specified.
 This is useful if you want to use Blender for rendering (see the "Using Blender for rendering" section) or to do more processing on the data afterwards.
+- `--startAngle` (float): ballpark angle to start narrowing down from to try to get to Mars.
+If not specified, runs a normal simulation rather than trying to find an angle.

 ### Example Code
 This is what I've been using to test the latest commit with a calculation every second for a year.